Marine Benthic Data Standards

-The MEDIN discovery format is fully compatible with the GEMINI and INSPIRE standards, and includes additional information.
-In generating metadata to MEDIN standards, JNCC ensure that relevant GEMINI and INSPIRE records can be automatically extracted thus streamlining national and international dataset discovery.
+The MEDIN discovery format is fully compatible with the UK GEMINI standards, and includes additional information.
+In generating metadata to MEDIN standards, JNCC ensure that relevant GEMINI records can be automatically extracted thus streamlining national and international dataset discovery.

 JNCC maintains close links with MEDIN and currently co-chairs the Standards Working Group and is represented on the Executive Team and Sponsors Board.

 In addition to the use of the MEDIN Discovery metadata standard, JNCC has undertaken recent work to ensure compatibility with the MEDIN Data Guideline standards, ensuring compatibility with the MEDIN Data Archive Centres and cross compatibility with the international Darwin Core standard used by the global Ocean Biogeographic Information System (OBIS).